rust-embedded/discovery-mb2/mdbook/src/06-registers/rtrm.md

 - `ROW1`, the top LED row, is connected to the pin `P0.21`. `P0.21` is the short form of: Pin 21 on Port 0.
 - `ROW5`, the bottom LED row, is connected to the pin `P0.19`.

 Up to this point, we know that we want to change the state of the pins `P0.21` and `P0.19` to turn the top and bottom rows on and off.
-These pins are part of Port 0 so we'll have to deal with the `P0` peripheral.
+These pins are part of Port 0 so we'll use the `P0` peripheral to set them up.

-Each peripheral has a register *block* associated to it.
+Each peripheral has a register *block* associated with it.
 A register block is a collection of registers allocated in contiguous memory.
 The address at which the register block starts is known as its base address.
 We need to figure out what's the base address of the `P0` peripheral.
 That information is in the following section of the microcontroller [Product Specification]: